-Ramsey County Child Protection screens suspected reports of neglect, mental injury and physical or sexual abuse of children.
-We also provide child protection assessments and other services.
+Ramsey County Child Protection screens suspected neglect, mental injury & physical or sexual abuse of children.
+We offer child protection assessments and other services.

 Child Protection Initial Screening for Maltreatment

 Ramsey County has specific screening criteria, which follow Minnesota Statutes 626.556, "Reporting of Maltreatment of Minors."
 The criteria promote consistency for screening and assessment of child abuse and neglect reports.
-They also provide the community with information regarding the assessment and screening process of child abuse and neglect reports in Ramsey County.
+We also provide assessment and screening processes of child abuse and neglect reports in Ramsey County.

 Screening Criteria (pdf) Maltreatment Reporting Form (pdf)

 Juvenile Perpetrators of Sexual Offenses - Non-Familial

 - Callers will be encouraged to contact parents of the perpetrator and the police.